 Following a move to the South Coast in 1990, I gradually became more active within the local Community, initially helping at the 7th Littlehampton Air Scout Group becoming part of their leadership team where I am currently the Group Scout Leader.

 In 2001, Christine became involved with Stagedoor Theatre Company, they put on three diverse shows a year at the Windmill Theatre in Littlehampton.
 I began to help out, initially working backstage but I have progressed to onstage performances.
 I am now Chairman of the company.

 Christine joined Rotary in 2005; I managed to avoid it until 2008 when a Rotarian got me hooked by taking me to District meetings on End Polio Now.
 This struck a chord as one of my school teachers had Polio as a child and I had seen its long term effects.

 At Littlehampton I worked closely on the formation of INSIGHT,

 The Rotaract Club of Littlehampton, this furthered my enthusiasm

 for getting young people involved in Rotary which led me to become

 the District Rotaract Chair in 2011.
 In 2013,

 I was honoured to be Club President at Littlehampton when they celebrated their 90th Anniversary.
-Currently, I am a member of the Rotary Club of Arundel & District having transferred in 2015.
+Currently, I am a member of the Highdown Rotary.
+I am currently District Governor for Rotary South District 1145.